NetLogo/Palette-Extension/README.md

 # NetLogo Palette Extension

+## Building

+Use the netlogo.jar.url environment variable to tell sbt which NetLogo.jar to compile against (defaults to NetLogo 5.3).
+For example:

+    sbt -Dnetlogo.jar.url=file:///path/to/NetLogo/target/NetLogo.jar package

+If compilation succeeds, `palette.jar` will be created.

+## Using the Palette Extension

 The NetLogo palette extension allows to map values to colors.
 The colors go beyond NetLogo colors, including ColorBrewer color schemes or arbitrary RGB colors.
 Additionally, it provides a primitive to map to color gradients and a primitive to launch a ColorBrewer dialog for easy scheme selection.